 Studio Sound

 Recorded in a room with echo?
 Background noise from traffic?
 Studio Sound uses AI to clean up your audio and make it sound like you recorded in a professional studio.
-It’s surprisingly effective.
+It’s surprisingly effective, even on laptop mic recordings.

 Eye Contact Correction